 New Stamford Bridge Stadium, London, United Kingdom

 Stamford Bridge is a world-renowned sporting venue and has been home to Chelsea Football Club since 1905.
-The application for the new stadium development is to be approved by Hammersmith and Fulham Council for work to proceed on the stadium.
+The planning permission for the new stadium development was granted by Hammersmith and Fulham Council for work to proceed on the stadium in January 2017.

 Initial feasibility studies for the stadium's redevelopment were conducted in 2011 and the team of architects was appointed in 2014.
-Work on creating the historic landmark for the football club involves demolition of the existing stadium and associated buildings, as well as excavation activities.
+Work on creating the historic landmark involves demolition of the existing stadium and associated buildings, as well as excavation activities.

-Plans for the new venue also include upgrading the football-related activities, mainly the museum and megastore, in addition to providing better facilities and easier stadium access.
+Plans for the new venue also include upgrading the football-related activities, mainly the museum and megastore, in addition to providing improved facilities and easier stadium access.

 Design of the new Stamford Bridge stadium